 And look at this… the GBRPCV is Peace Corps famous!
 They have a whole tool kit for map projects based on what we do: http://files.peacecorps.gov/resources/returned/RPCV%20Activity%20Toolkit-Map%20Mural%20Project.pdf.

 Here is a list of our map projects to date:

 - Africa only, at EPIC Elementary School (2005)

-- Brighton Elementary School, plus one that went to Japan (2006)
+- Brighton Elementary School, plus one on canvas that went to Japan (2006)

 - North Shelby Library (2007)

 - West Jefferson Elementary School (2014)

 - BAMA Kids AfterSchool Program in Camden, AL (2015)